Okresní přebor

 Okresní přebor (District League in English) is a Czech sport comedy television series created by Jan Prušinovský that airs on TV Nova.
 The series premiered on 6 September 2010.

 Plot

-Stories revolving around the small SJ Slavoj Houslice football team in the fictitious Czech village of Houslice.
+Stories revolving around the small TJ Slavoj Houslice football team in the fictitious Czech village of Houslice.

 Production

 Filming started in February 2009 in the village of Lochovice.

 Because of the series' excellent ratings, in 2011 TV Nova decide to shoot a feature-length film based on the series.